rust-lang/rust/src/doc/rustc-dev-guide/src/high-level-overview.md

       the types of expressions, the way to resolve methods, and so forth.
     - After type-checking, we can do other analyses, such as privacy checking.
 4. **Lowering to MIR and post-processing**
-    - Once type-checking is done, we can lower the HIR into MIR ("middle IR"), which is a **very** desugared version of Rust, well suited to the borrowck but also certain high-level optimizations.
+    - Once type-checking is done, we can lower the HIR into MIR ("middle IR"), which is a **very** desugared version of Rust, well suited to borrowck but also to certain high-level optimizations.
 5. **Translation to LLVM and LLVM optimizations**
     - From MIR, we can produce LLVM IR.
     - LLVM then runs its various optimizations, which produces a number of `.o` files (one for each "codegen unit").
 6. **Linking**
     - Finally, those `.o` files are linked together.